 |Dietary Fiber 2g||9%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Pretzel bread/rolls are all the rage right now, but what do you do with leftovers?
 The same things you'd do with any leftover bread product.
-I like to make bread pudding.
+We like to make bread pudding.

 This recipe was inspired by one from Labriola Baking Company, one of the largest producers of pretzel bread in the U.S.